kubernetes/test-infra/releng/README.md

 ## Tools

 - [`prepare-release-branch`](./prepare-release-branch/): Orchestrates
-  release branch preparation using `config-rotator` and `config-forker`
+  release branch preparation using `config-rotator` and `config-forker`.
+  The tool is idempotent and will exit early if the next release branch does not exist yet.
 - [`config-forker`](./config-forker/README.md): Forks presubmit, periodic, and
-  postsubmit job configs with the `fork-per-release` annotation
+  postsubmit job configs with the `fork-per-release` annotation.
+Also importable as a Go package (`config-forker/pkg`).
 - [`config-rotator`](./config-rotator/README.md): Rotates forked presubmit,
-  periodic, and postsubmit job configs created by `config-forker`
+  periodic, and postsubmit job configs created by `config-forker`.
+Also importable as a Go package (`config-rotator/pkg`).

 ## Release branch jobs

-**WARNING:** Release branch jobs generation for 1.28+ requires special steps that are yet to be documented.
-See [#29387](https://github.com/kubernetes/test-infra/pull/29387) and "TODO(1.32)" comments for more details.

-This task should be done after the release is complete and previous PRs are merged.
+This task should be done after the release branch has been created and previous PRs are merged.
 The following steps should be run from the root of this repository.

 ### Generate jobs